 As Hazlehurst grew, Gallatin declined until it became just a settlement at cross-roads.
 In April, 1872 the legislators ordered the Board of Supervisors of the county to hold an election to decide if the county seat should be moved from Gallatin to Hazlehurst.
 A majority voted for the change and the old brick courthouse in Gallatin was torn down and reassembled at Hazlehurst.
 Several years later this structure was replaced by a new courthouse.

 Neighboring counties are Hinds County (north), Simpson County (east), Lawrence County (southeast), Lincoln County (south), Jefferson County (southwest), and Claiborne County (west).
-Communities in the county include Crystal Springs, Hazlehurst, Georgetown, Wesson, Beauregard, Carpenter, Dentville, Gallman, Hopewell, Martinsville, Midway, and Ruby.
+Communities in the county include Crystal Springs, Hazlehurst (the coounty seat), Georgetown, Wesson, Beauregard, Carpenter, Dentville, Gallman, Hopewell, Martinsville, Midway, and Ruby.

 Copiah County MSGHN has many records here on our website.
-Marriage Records, Cemetery listings with many tombstone photos, and more.
-Look at the Copiah County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Copiah County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.